 The original Helsinki before the incorporation of Östersundom area in 2009 has 555,000 inhabitants and population density is 3020 pers./sqkm.
 Helsinki region urban area has 1.2 million inhabitants with population density of 405 pers./sqkm.
 Urban area includes plenty of forest, so the population density at the built areas varies from 1000 to 1700 pers./sqkm.
 Exception from this is the old city centre of Helsinki, which reaches partly over 10,000 pers./sqkm.

 The 120 units tram fleet carries daily 193,000 passengers.
-108 metro coaches carry 182,000 and 167 commuter trains 88,000 passengers.
+108 metro coaches carry 182,000 passengers (before the Espoo branch opening) and 167 commuter trains carry 88,000 passengers.
 So the trams are the most important public rail transport system even though the network covers only the city centre area of Helsinki.
-These figures will change as a consequence of the western metro extension which transfers bus passengers to be also metro passengers.
-It is also good to understand, that number of trips is remarcable less tha the sum of boardings.
+These figures will change as a consequence of the western Espoo metro extension which transfers bus passengers to be also metro passengers.
+It is also good to understand, that number of trips is remarcable less than the sum of boardings.
 Majority of metro passengers board bus and metro during one trip.